 - Educational Excellence - Continually seeking to improve our understanding in all things, we view excellence as a journey, not a destination (Colossians 3:23).

 - Creativity and Imagination - We encourage students to be innovative and adaptable serving Christ with an eye to the changing world.

 - Developing the Whole Child - God created each child in his own image with diverse gifts and talents.
 We work to help students achieve their potential in mind, body, and spirit.
 We seek to develop students of integrity, wisdom, and love.

 Annapolis Area Christian School occupies a unique place within the larger Christian community.
 While both Christian churches and AACS share in the educational and nurturing function, AACS focuses solely on integrating the Christian worldview into the modern educational experience, from Kindergarten through grade 12, restoring the link between spiritual and intellectual knowledge for a more complete understanding of our world.

-Teachers at the Annapolis Area Christian School are hired not only because they are masters in their field, but also because their lives exemplify biblical wisdom and the love of Christ.
+Teachers at the Annapolis Area Christian School are hired because they are masters in their field and also because their lives exemplify biblical wisdom and the love of Christ.
 They are professionals with special instructional gifts who work constantly to strengthen the art of teaching.

 Our StudentsWe believe that God created children in his own image each with their own diverse gifts and talents.
 We seek to help students develop their full potential in mind, body, and spirit.

 Our ParentsAACS students come from homes where at least one parent has a personal faith in Jesus Christ and is active in a local Bible-based church.
 Our parents desire an excellent Christian education for their children within a safe and caring Christian community.

 Our ChurchesAACS families attend over 150 local Christian churches in our area.